Rizato/MapTester/README.md

 # MOBA

-This is an MOBA built to work with an existing game client.
+This is a MOBA built to work with an existing game client.

 Check out the [wyvernrpg subreddit](https://reddit.com/r/wyvernrpg) for info about the original game.